Safest Teeth Whiteners

 Diagnostic tests for dry mouth include:

-A procedure that measures the flow rate of saliva.
+This is a procedure that measures the flow rate of saliva.
 Collection devices are placed over the salivary duct orifices, and saliva production is stimulated with citric acid and then measured.

 In this article